 - The examination uses a type of microscope called a colposcope to inspect the cervix.
 The entire area of the cervix is stained with a harmless dye to make abnormal cells easier to see.

-- The colposcope magnifies the cervix by 8-10 times, allowing easier identification of any abnormal-appearing tissue that may need biopsy.
+- The colposcope magnifies the cervix by eight to 10 times, allowing easier identification of any abnormal-appearing tissue that may need biopsy.

 - This procedure can usually be done in a gynecologist's office.